apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

     ticket is not guessable in a reasonable period of time through brute-force attacks.

--   Proxy-granting tickets SHOULD begin with the characters, "PGT-".
+-   Proxy-granting tickets SHOULD begin with the characters "PGT-".

 -   Services MUST be able to handle proxy-granting tickets of up to 64 characters in length.

-It is RECOMMENDED that services support proxy-granting tickets of up to 256 characters in length.
+-   It is RECOMMENDED that services support proxy-granting tickets of up to 256 characters in length.